Skip to main content

-The Thurman Arnold Project (TAP)/Information Society Project (ISP) Resident Fellowship is a unique opportunity for recent graduates of law or Ph.D. programs interested in an academic career and whose research is connected to the ISP research areas and the Thurman Arnold Project, an antitrust project at the Yale Tobin Center for Economic Policy.
-The TAP/ISP Fellow will also serve as the Deputy Director for TAP, assuming additional responsibilities associated with this role.
+The Thurman Arnold Project (TAP) is an antitrust project at the Yale Tobin Center for Economic Policy, and the Information Society Project (ISP) is a project at Yale Law School that explores issues at the intersection of law, technology, and society.
+The Deputy Director, TAP/ Resident Fellow, ISP is a unique opportunity for recent graduates of law or Ph.D. programs interested in an academic in antitrust and whose research is connected to the ISP research areas.
 This position offers numerous opportunities for close collaboration with Professor Scott Morton and other eminent antitrust scholars, providing an enriching environment for academic and professional growth.

 In addition to their duties as an ISP Resident Fellow, the fellow will take on the following responsibilities in their role as Deputy Director of TAP:

-- Administering various TAP-related events, including hosting guest speakers throughout the year.
+• Organizing various TAP-related events, including hosting guest talks throughout the year.

-Applicants must have completed their J.D., Ph.D., or equivalent degree prior to the beginning of the fellowship.
+Applicants must have completed their J.D., Ph.D., or equivalent degree before the beginning of the fellowship.
 The TAP/ISP Resident fellow is strongly urged to reside in the New Haven area.

-The TAP/ISP-funded Resident Fellowships will begin on July 1, 2024.
-The initial appointment is one year and can be renewed for a second year.
-Fellows receive a salary plus Yale benefits, a travel stipend, and access to Yale University resources.
+This role will begin in the summer of 2026.
+Fellows receive a competitive salary plus Yale benefits, a travel stipend, and access to Yale University resources.

 Applications should include the following: